 Accelerated Collaborative Teacher Preparation Program

 The Multiple Subject Credential program is primarily designed for students who desire to teach in self-contained classrooms typical of elementary schools and to provide effective instruction for diverse learners in grades K-8.
 The Multiple Subject Credential program includes preliminary, advanced and specialist credentials.
-There are four pathways toward earning a preliminary multiple subject credential: the Traditional Program, the Accelerated Collaborative Teacher (ACT) preparation program, the Multiple Subject Intern Program, and the Integrated Teacher Education Program (ITEP) for Freshmen or Junior students.
-The ITEP program is a joint program of the Liberal Studies Department and the Michael D. Eisner College of Education.
+There are four pathways toward earning a preliminary multiple subject credential: Traditional Program, Accelerated Collaborative Teacher (ACT) Preparation Program, Multiple Subject Intern Program, and Integrated Teacher Education Program (ITEP) for Freshmen or Junior students.
+The ITEP program is a joint program of the Liberal Studies department and the Michael D. Eisner College of Education.

 The Accelerated Collaborative Teacher (ACT) Preparation Program is a 2-semester post-baccalaureate, multiple subject credential program for full-time candidates.
 Candidates must file a separate application for ACT admission.
 Cohorts begin each Fall.
 The ACT Program offers a BCLAD option for qualified candidates.